voidfiles/ssshelf/README.rst

    :alt: Test Coverage

-An S3 persistance manager.
+An S3 persistence manager.
 If you squint closely enough you could even call it a database.

 Goals
 -----